ajwills72/rmip/docs/rmip-overview.md

 ## Ethics

-In Part 2, students write a detailed description of their methods; the discussion and approval of this document by staff provides a practical insight into ethics in these fairly innocous studies.
+Students write a detailed description of their methods; the discussion and approval of this document by staff provides a practical insight into ethics in these fairly innocous studies.